 Blade Length: 25 7/8”

 Display: Wood with wood grain finish and silk screen graphic

-Orcrist is in stock.
+Orcrist is out of stock.